tomhrr/dale/doc/all.md

 the body of the macro are pointers to `DNode`s, which are described below.

+To see the input form and output expansion of the macro calls on compilation, pass the `--print-expansions` flag to `dalec`.

 ### `DNode`

 The `DNode` struct definition, provided by the compiler, is as